Luna 3: Lunar photography

 The purpose of this experiment was to obtain photographs of the lunar surface as the spacecraft flew by the Moon.
 The imaging system was designated Yenisey-2 and consisted of a dual-lens camera AFA-E1, an automatic film processing unit, and a scanner.
 The lenses on the camera were a 200 mm focal length, f/5.6 aperture objective and a 500 mm, f/9.5 objective.
-The camera carried 40 frames of temperature- and radiation-resistant 35 mm isochrome film.
+The camera carried 40 frames of American-made temperature- and radiation-resistant 35mm isochrome film recovered by the Soviets from downed American Genetrix espionage balloons.
 The 200 mm objective could image the full disk of the Moon and the 500 mm could take an image of a region on the surface.
 The camera was fixed in the spacecraft and pointing was achieved by rotating the craft itself.

 Luna 3 was the first successful three-axis stabilized spacecraft.
 During most of the mission, the spacecraft was spin stabilized, but for photography of the Moon, the spacecraft oriented one axis toward the Sun and then a photocell was used to detect the Moon and orient the cameras toward it.
 Detection of the Moon signaled the camera cover to open and the photography sequence to start automatically.
 The images alternated between both cameras during the sequence.
 After photography was complete, the film was moved to an on-board processor where it was developed, fixed, and dried.
-Commands from the Earth were then given to move the film into a flying spot scanner where a spot produced by a cathode ray tube was projected through the film onto a photomultiplier.
+Commands from the Earth were then given to move the film into a flying-spot scanner where a spot produced by a cathode-ray tube was projected through the film onto a photomultiplier.
 The spot was scanned across the film and the photomultiplier converted the intensity of the light passing through the film into an electric signal which was transmitted to the Earth (via frequency-modulated analog video, similar to a facsimile).
 A frame could be scanned with a resolution of 1000 (horizontal) lines and the transmission could be done at a slow-scan television rate at large distances from the Earth and a faster rate at closer ranges.

 The camera took 29 pictures over 40 minutes on 7 October 1959, from 03:30 UT to 04:10 UT at distances ranging from 63,500 km to 66,700 km above the surface, covering 70% of the lunar far side.
 Seventeen (some say twelve) of these frames were successfully transmitted back to the Earth (tracking stations in Crimea and Kamchatka), and six were published (frames numbered 26, 28, 29, 31, 32, and 35).
 They were the first photographs of the far hemisphere of the Moon.

 The imaging system was developed by P.F.
 Bratslavets and I.A.
 Rosselevich at the Leningrad Scientific Research Institute for Television and the returned images were processed and analyzed by Iu.N.
 Lipskii and his team at the Sternberg Astronomical Institute.
 The camera AFA-E1 was developed and manufactured by the KMZ factory (Krasnogorskiy Mekhanicheskiy Zavod).

-The film, temperature-resistant and radiation-hardened, came from American Genetrix balloons which had been recovered by the Soviets.